 So it has everything you might need to restock your charter boat supplies.
 Enjoy the welcoming seafront restaurants, artsy pursuits, stunning scenery, the beautiful sea-facing row of 19th-century houses, historical artifacts… Just to name a few.
 Interesting fact: the streets of Vela Luka are numbered and do not have names.

 Vela Luka has always been a safe haven for sailors thanks to the picturesque long bay it is located in.
 Moreover, the town has a newly built marina Korkyra with 135 berths.
 With the favorable geographical location and modern design, Korkyra is arguably one of the safest port in the Adriatic.
-All of this makes it the perfect nautical destination whether you start from Nava base in Split or Slano.
+All of this makes it the perfect nautical destination whether you start from Nava base in Split or Rogoznica.

 Best Things to Do in Vela Luka